Derby City Council uses a Strengths Based Approach for all work with children and families.

 - There is a change in financial circumstances or the financial needs or resources of the child and/or the carer which may affect the amount of financial support payable to the carer.

-The Locality, reception service or Connected Persons team must notify the Finance Team if they are informed of a change of address for the family to ensure that payment is sent to the correct address.
+The Locality, Children in Care or reception service must notify the Finance Team if they are informed of a change of address for the family to ensure that payment is sent to the correct address.
 They must also notify the Finance Team if they are made aware that the arrangement has ended and the child is no longer living with the holder of the order, so that payments can be stopped.

-The Finance Team must alert the Connected Person's Team if they receive information from the holder of the order that raises concern about the child's welfare or if they fail to return the annual financial review form after the second reminder has been sent.
-Many of the children subject to Child Arrangements Orders are unable to live with their parents due to Child Protection concerns, it is therefore important that the re caption service is made aware that the child is no longer living with the holder of that Order.
+The Finance Team must alert the Reception Service if they receive information from the holder of the order that raises concern about the child's welfare or if they fail to return the annual financial review form after the second reminder has been sent.
+Many of the children subject to Child Arrangements Orders are unable to live with their parents due to Child Protection concerns, it is therefore important that the reception service is made aware that the child is no longer living with the holder of that Order.

-10.8 When a Child Arrangement Allowance is not granted
+10.8 When a Child Arrangements Order Allowance is not granted

 The applicant will be informed of this in writing and the reasons for the refusal clearly set out.
 Reasonable time will be given to allow the applicant to make representation to the Head of Service.